abbeybaer/intd2810/index.md

 ---
 <p style="text-align:center;"><img src="{{ 'img/cover.png' | relative_url }}" /></p>

+**Please click on [Syllabus](syllabus.md) and [Schedule](schedule.md) above to find the documentation for the semester!

 ## Tulane Course Information
 - INTD 2810-01, 3 Credit Hour Course
   - Spring 2025 Term, Tulane University
   - NTC Attributes: Textual & Hist Perspective and Formal Reasoning
 - **Lecture Times:** 11:00 - 12:15pm
 - **Room:** Paul Hall 100, PAUL ([Building 16](https://admission.tulane.edu/map))
-- **Online:** All meetings will be recorded on Zoom, see Tulane Canvas for details.
+- **Online:** All meetings will be recorded on Zoom, see Tulane Canvas for details. **However, you must come in person for full course credit..
+Zoom is there for serious illness and other unavoidable circumstances only.**
 - **Prerequisite Courses:** None

 ## Website Information